yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 ![karpathy](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/karpathy.jpg "karpathy")

+This image is taken from the slides of CS231n Winter 2016 Lesson 10 Recurrent Neural Networks, Image Captioning and LSTM taught by Andrej Karpathy.

 In Image Captioning, a CNN is used to extract the features from an image which is then along with the captions is fed into an RNN.
 To extract the features, we use a model trained on Imagenet.
 I tried out VGG16, Resnet-50 and InceptionV3.
+Vgg16 has almost 134 million parameters and its top-5 error on Imagenet is 7.3%.
+InceptionV3 has 21 million parameters and its top-5 error on Imagenet is 3.46%.
+Human top-5 error on Imagenet is 5.1%.

+Since InceptionV3 has less parameters and a greater accuracy, I decided to use InceptionV3 to extract features from an image.